soxueren/atsd/search/entity-search.md

 * `*` matches any number of characters.
 * `?` matches any one characher.

+## Match

+Entity names, tag names and tag values are matched in case-insensitive manner.

 ## Examples

 * Find entities starting with 'nur'